Droppix/blockbook/README.md

 the rest of coins were implemented by the community.

 Testnets for some coins are also supported, for example:
-- Bitcoin Testnet, Bitcoin Cash Testnet, ZCash Testnet, Ethereum Testnet Ropsten
+- Bitcoin Testnet, Bitcoin Cash Testnet, Dogecoind Testnet, ZCash Testnet, Ethereum Testnet Ropsten

 List of all implemented coins is in [the registry of ports](/docs/ports.md).